 Of course, stats and figures only tell part of the story.
 You also need to consider qualitative measures of operational efficiency.

-Do processes FEEL efficient?
+Do processes feel efficient?
 Are staff slowed down and feeling frustrated?
 Are they working long hours to meet deadlines and risking burnout?
 Are customers happy with your product or service?
 Or do they complain about lead times, processes, and deliverables?

 In a service-based business, your people are your biggest asset - they do the work that delivers the results - but they’re also your biggest cost.
 So improving how you manage your human resources will make a significant difference to the operational efficiency of your organization.